jovivaspo/modelsRest/README.md

 ### Build

 After initial development, build the image with the included Dockerfile by running:<br>
-`docker build -t api-ai-sentiment .`
+`docker build -t modelrest .`

 ### Run

 Once your image has been built and loaded locally, run your application by running:<br>
-`docker run --env-file .env -p 5000:5000 api-ai-sentiment`
+`docker run --env-file .env -p 5000:5000 modelrest`